Top 15 Best Freshwater Fishes That Are Always Popular

 Crowntail Betta Fish

-Betta is beautiful and has vibrant colors that make it famous among aquarists.
-They can be kept by a beginner as they are easy to look after.
+Bettas are beautiful and have vibrant colors that make them famous among aquarists.
+They are easy to care for and can be kept by a beginner.

-Bettas can be kept with other peaceful fishes but avoid keeping two or more male Betta in the same tank.
-They can get aggressive towards each other.
+Bettas can be kept with other peaceful fish, but avoid keeping two or more male Bettas in the same tank.
+They can become aggressive toward each other.

 They can grow up to 3 inches and fed both plants and meat.
 Betta is small, but it is advised to keep them in a large tank.
 They are active swimmers, so they need ample space to swim.

-The Betta fish has a labyrinth organ that can help them breathe air just like humans.
+Like humans, the Betta fish has a labyrinth organ that can help them breathe air.

-Here is another post about different types of betta fish, read it, and get the knowledge about bettas.
+Here is another post about different types of betta fish.
+Read it to learn about bettas.

 6. Zebrafish (Danio rerio)